Helmsley Town Council is proud to support the Hidden Disabilities Sunflower Lanyard Scheme.

 The Hidden Disabilities Sunflower has increasingly been adopted by large supermarkets and airports, as it allows everyone with a hidden disability to choose to be subtly visible when they need to be.

-North Yorkshire County Council's Stronger Communities team is rolling out the scheme with Ryedale's five town councils and local voluntary organisations Ryedale Special Families, Ryedale Sight Support and Camphill Village Trust.
-Ryedale District Council is also supporting the scheme.
+North Yorkshire County Council's Stronger Communities team has rolled out the scheme with Ryedale's five town councils and local voluntary organisations Ryedale Special Families, Ryedale Sight Support and Camphill Village Trust.
+Ryedale District Council has joined the scheme and trained its staff.

 Lisa Keenan, Chief Officer of Ryedale Special Families, said: "We have a number of families who have already benefitted from the Sunflower Scheme so it is great to hear that our councils are also adopting the scheme.
 Anything that promotes understanding and acceptance of hidden disabilities it a positive step."

 Organisers agreed that the scheme may be helpful with social distancing, as it can be difficult for those with disabilities to be able to put it into practice.